Learn More about the 988 Suicide & Crisis Lifeline

 Does 988 collect my information/data?
 What do they do with that information?

-The Lifeline protects all the confidential and identifying information shared.
-During your contact with the 988 Lifeline, you may voluntarily share certain information about yourself that could be identified, and that information may be documented in notes about your conversation.
-The center may also have access to the phone number or IP address you used to contact the Lifeline.
-You will never be required to provide other identifying information to receive help from the Lifeline.
-The Lifeline may use de-identified and aggregated data for reports to stakeholders, funders and policymakers about the numbers and types of conversations they have with people in crisis.
-They might also reference the general aggregate demographics of people seeking help from the Lifeline.
+All contacts to 988 are confidential.
+The 988 Lifeline protects all the confidential and identifying information shared.
+During your contact with the 988 Lifeline, you may voluntarily share certain information about yourself.
+The center may also have access to the phone number or IP address you used to contact 988.
+You will never be required to provide other identifying information to receive help.

-988 was created to improve access to crisis services in a way that meets our country’s growing needs around suicide, mental health and substance use-related crises – and make it easier to connect with a network of trained individuals ready to help.
-With 988, your call (or text or chat) is the intervention.
-Trained crisis counselors answer you and provide support, resolving most crises over the phone and reducing our current need for in-person response.
+988 was created to improve access to crisis services in a way that meets our country’s growing needs around suicide, mental health, and substance use—and make it easier to connect with a network of trained individuals ready to help without having to remember a 10-digit number.
+The 988 Lifeline also focuses on broader mental health crises, not just suicide-related crises.

-911 serves as an emergency and public safety dispatch system, where the focus is to collect information and dispatch Emergency Medical Services, fire and police as needed.
-When someone calls 911 for a mental health crisis, police are generally the only option that can be dispatched.
-However, people experiencing a mental health crisis need and deserve a more appropriate mental health response.
+911 serves as an emergency and public safety dispatch system, where the purpose is to collect information and dispatch Emergency Medical Services, fire, and police, as needed.
+When someone calls 911 for a mental health crisis, call takers are often not trained to identify a mental health crisis or provide immediate and necessary mental health support, and police are generally the only service that can be dispatched.

 211 generally serves as a health and social services information and referral line to help people connect with essential community services such as food banks, assistance paying for utilities, housing and much more.
 In some states, 988 call centers also answer 211 calls.

 Warmlines provide emotional support and help people manage loneliness, mental illness symptoms and recovery.
 While the 988 Lifeline is meant to manage immediate crises, warmlines take an early intervention approach to easing struggle.
-Warmlines are typically free, confidential peer-support services staffed by volunteers or paid employees who have experienced mental health conditions themselves.
-In some cases, warmlines may be part of a 988 call center.
+Warmlines are typically free, confidential peer-support services staffed by volunteers or paid employees who have experienced mental health conditions themselves but may not have the experience or training to respond to a crisis call.
+However, in some cases, warmlines may be a service that is part of a 988 call center.

-While individuals in a mental health-related crisis should now use 988, anyone experiencing an emergency that requires immediate medical attention should call 911.
-Depending on the details of a particular crisis situation, a 988 call may be transferred to 911 if needed, and vice versa.
+While individuals in a mental health-related crisis should use 988, anyone experiencing an emergency that requires immediate medical attention should call 911.

-Will the Veterans Crisis Line go away with 988 or is it still its own line?
+Did the Veterans Crisis Line go away when 988 launched, or is it still its own line?

-The Veterans Crisis Line (VCL) is not going away.
-Just like how 988 is making it easier for people in the U.S. to connect to the Lifeline, Veterans, Service Members and their families can call 988 and still press “1” to be connected to the VCL, which is run and staffed by the Veterans’ Administration.
+No. Just as 988 makes it easier for people in the U.S. to connect to help, Veterans and service members can call 988 and press “1” to be connected to the Veterans Crisis Line (VCL), which is run and staffed by the Veterans’ Administration.
 The VCL is also available by chat (VeteransCrisisLine.net/Chat) and text (838255).

 What training do 988 staff receive?

-All Lifeline network call centers are required to meet specific standards regarding Suicide Risk Assessment and Imminent Risk interventions, but each Lifeline-affiliated crisis call center may develop additional training for crisis counselors to meet organizational needs.
+All 988 Lifeline network centers are required to meet specific standards regarding Suicide Risk Assessment and Imminent Risk interventions, but each 988-affiliated crisis center may develop additional training for crisis counselors to meet organizational needs.

-The Lifeline is currently developing the Lifeline Core Clinical Training which will be a self-paced online training that will cover essential skills for crisis counselors who answer calls/chats/texts within the Lifeline network.
-More training is also being developed to address the specific needs of populations at higher risk of suicide.
+The 988 Lifeline Core Clinical Training is a self-paced online training that covers essential skills for crisis counselors who answer calls, chats, or texts within the 988 Lifeline network.
+More training is also being developed to address the specific needs of populations at higher risk of suicide, and the 988 Lifeline regularly updates and improves training for its counselors.

-When I call 988, how do I connect to a local call center?
+When I contact 988, how do I connect to a local center?
 Will they know my physical location?
 Will they track me?

-Your location information is not collected and used by the 988 Suicide & Crisis Lifeline.
-Calls are routed to a 988 crisis call center based on the caller’s area code because more exact physical location data is not available to the Lifeline network.
-This is different from 911, which uses geo-routing to determine a caller’s closest 911 call center.
+Your location information is not collected and used by the 988 Lifeline.
+Calls are routed to a 988 crisis center based on the caller’s approximate physical location, without exact physical location data being made available to the 988 network.
+This is different from 911, which uses location-specific technology to determine a caller’s exact location.

 We know that some people need more help than can be provided over the phone.
-Many communities are building up not only their call center capacity, but also related crisis services, like mobile crisis teams, which provide an alternative to law enforcement involvement, and crisis receiving and stabilization facilities, which provide an alternative to emergency departments.
+Many communities are building up not only their local center capacity, but also related crisis services, like mobile crisis teams, which provide an alternative to law enforcement response, and crisis stabilization options, which provide an alternative to emergency departments.
+This is ongoing, and the availability of these additional services continues to expand nationwide.

 You can do a lot.
-The work to successfully ensure there is a crisis system that supports 988 callers in your community is up to you and your local policymakers.
-Work with your state and local mental health agencies to learn more about their plans for 988 and related crisis services in the coming weeks, months and years.
-Attend public meetings, share your personal story and stay up to date on local developments.
-If you have time and experience, also consider volunteering at a local call center that could use support to meet increased call volume.
+The work to ensure there is a crisis system that supports 988 help seekers in your community depends on advocates like you and your local policymakers.
+Work with your state and local mental health agencies to learn more about their efforts to expand crisis services.
+Attend public meetings, share your personal story, and stay up to date on local developments.
+If you have time and experience, also consider volunteering at a local call center to help meet increased contact volume.

 Your immigration status is not required information to receive help from 988.
-You are never required to provide your immigration status to receive health or mental health services.
-For more information about your rights please visit the National Immigrant Law Center (NILC) or League of United Latin American Citizens (LULAC) resource pages.
+For more information about your rights, please visit the National Immigrant Law Center (NILC) or League of United Latin American Citizens (LULAC) resource pages.

 It’s an emergency.
 Should I call 988 or 911?

 This will depend on your situation.
-When you call 911, you are connected to an emergency dispatcher who will consider whether to dispatch Emergency Medical Services, fire and/or police responders to your location.
+When you call 911, you are connected to an emergency dispatcher who will dispatch Emergency Medical Services, fire, and/or police responders to your location.
 Often, in mental health crises, law enforcement is the primary service dispatched.

-When you call or text 988, you will be connected to a trained crisis counselor who will answer the phone/text, listen to the person, assess the problem, provide support and de-escalation, and connect to mental health resources as needed and as available.
-For most contacts to 988, no in-person response is dispatched.
+When you call, text, or chat 988, you will be connected to a trained crisis counselor, someone who will listen to you, assess your needs, provide support, help de-escalate the crisis, and connect you to mental health resources as needed and available.
+For most contacts to 988, no in-person response is needed or dispatched.

 If someone is in physical danger, 911 may be most appropriate in order to quickly dispatch Emergency Medical Services.